avo-hq/docs/src/2.0/actions.md

 ### Message responses

-You will have two message response methods at your disposal `succeed` and `fail`.
-These will render out green or red alerts to the user.
+You will have four message response methods at your disposal `succeed`, `fail`, `warn`, and `inform`.
+These will render out green, red, orange, and blue alerts to the user.

 ```ruby{6,10}
 def handle(**args)